 For the analysis of shorter periods the 400 year data set of ECHAM6 may be subdivided in a larger number of time intervals.
 Figure 18 shows the results for periods of 5.4 yr and 16 yr, respectively, for various altitudes.
-An FFT analysis was performed in 12 equal time intervals (blocks of 32 yr length) in the altitude regime 0.01 - 1000 hPa and the period regime 2 - 40 yr.
-The corresponding 12 maps look similar as Fig.15, i.e. there are pronounced amplitude hot spots at various altitudes and periods.
-In subsequent blocks these hot spots may shift somewhat in altitude and/or period, and hence the profiles taken at a fixed period and altitude as those of Fig.18 show some scatter.
-Nevertheless, there is strong indication of the occurrence of coordinated high maxima and deep minima of amplitudes in Blocks 3/4 and

-Blocks 10/11, respectively.
+An FFT analysis was performed in 12 equal time intervals (blocks of 32 yr length) in the altitude regime 0.01 - 1000 hPa and the period regime 4 - 40 yr.
+The corresponding 12 maps look similar as Fig. 15, i.e. there are pronounced amplitude hot spots at various altitudes and periods.
+(Of course, the values near the 40 yr boundary are not really meaningful.)
+In subsequent blocks these hot spots may shift somewhat in altitude and/or period, and hence the profiles taken at a fixed period and altitude as those of Fig. 18 show some scatter.
+Nevertheless, there is strong indication of the occurrence of coordinated high maxima and deep minima of amplitudes in Blocks 3/4 and Blocks 10/11, respectively.
 These maxima are interpreted as strong oscillation excitation, whereas the minima are believed to show (at least in part) the dissipation of the oscillations.

 It should be mentioned that in the FFT analysis the 5.4 yr period is an overtone of the 16 yr period.
 Hence the two period data in Fig.18 may be somehow related.

-Fig.16 Vertical distribution of zonal wind speed in the HAMMONIA model.
+Fig. 16 Vertical distribution of zonal wind speed in the HAMMONIA model.